balle/ansible-windows/README.md

 # ansible-windows-laptop setup

-Install Cygwin including packaes for ansible and git.
+To be able to run Ansible locally on a Windows system install Cygwin including packaes for ansible and git.

-Afterwards install the optional Windows Feature for OpenSSH-Server Edit `C:\ProgramData\ssh\sshd_config` and set `ListenAddress 127.0.0.1` In Powershell type the following to start the server
+Afterwards install the optional Windows Feature for OpenSSH-Server

+Edit `C:\ProgramData\ssh\sshd_config` and set `ListenAddress 127.0.0.1`
+In Powershell type the following to start the server